 The Compensation Committee targets base salaries, annual incentive awards, long-term incentive awards and total direct compensation of our NEOs and other executive officers on average to be within a competitive range (i.e., +/- 10%) of the median of the Company's comparator group (the "Comparator Group") and other comparably-sized companies in the same general industry.
-In addition to reviewing annual pay benchmarking, other factors (including our business strategy, talent needs, executives' experience levels and cost) are considered in setting target pay.
+In addition to reviewing annual pay benchmarking, other factors (including our business strategy, talent needs, executives' experience levels and cost) are annual meeting approved the compensation program described in our 2020 Proxy Statement, the Compensation Committee did not implement changes to our executive compensation program as a direct result of the stockholders' advisory vote.

+considered in setting target pay.
 Actual compensation relative to target pay opportunities will vary based on performance and, for long-term incentive awards, the value of common stock at payment.